List of Luton Town F.C. players: Notable players

 Appearances and goals are for first-team competitive matches only; wartime matches are excluded.
 Substitute appearances are included.
-Statistics are correct up to and including the match played on 5 February 2022.
+Statistics are complete up to and including the match played on 2 May 2026, the final day of the 2025–26 EFL League One season.

 The Times top 50 (2009)

 Following Luton Town's relegation from The Football League in April 2009, a list of the 50 best Luton Town players of all-time was compiled by The Times journalist Denis O'Donoghue.
 The players selected by O'Donoghue are given below.

 Bruce Rioch, pictured here in 2008, played for Luton from 1964 to 1969 and later became the first captain of Scotland born in England.

 Paul Walsh played for Luton from 1982 until 1984, when he was sold to Liverpool.
 He is seen here in that club's colours following a 2008 match featuring former players.

 Steve Foster, pictured in 2006, played for Luton from 1984 to 1989 and captained the club to its Football League Cup victory of 1987–88.

 Mick Harford, pictured in 2009, is regarded as "one of Luton's finest players", and represented the club as both player and manager.

 Steve Howard, pictured in 2009, scored 103 goals for the club between 2001 and 2006, giving him the club's sixth-highest goals total.

 Chris Coyne played for the club from 2001 to 2008, captaining it from 2006.
 He is pictured here playing for Australia in 2008.